gradiuscypher/grIDS/docs/hardware_and_os.md

 # Network Hardware Configuration
-This will be left as an exercise for the reader.
-Essentially, you'll need the capabiltiy to mirror the port on your switch that's attached to your next hop (modem, next hop network, etc).
-This way, you will be able to collect all information coming in and out of this network.
-This does come with the limitation of missing traffic that doesn't traverse this port, like intra-switch traffic.
-I'm not a networking hardware person though, so there might better way of doing this.
+Essentially, you'll need the ability to get network traffic from the ports you want to monitor to the monitoring port on the IDS system.
+This can be done a few different ways, either with hardware or software (if your router has the ability).

+With hardware, you can use a switch to span/mirror the port going to your WAN.
+This way, you're capturing all traffic that comes into and leaves your network.
+One downside to spanning the WAN is that you miss traffic that never crosses the WAN, but we still see most traffic including malware callbacks, C&C, etc (the things you want to spot).

+With hardware, you can also build a network tap that goes between your LAN and WAN.
+I'm not using this method, so I don't have documentation for this approach.
+I personally don't like this approach, as it puts our system inbetween LAN and WAN traffic, and if it fails incorrectly, the network can be taken offline.
+I'll collect some network tap guides for a later update for those that want to try this approach.

+With software (if your router hardware supports it), you could use iptables to mirror all traffic to another device on the network.
+I haven't tried this method yet, but I know people have successfully used this approach in the past.
+Currently, I don't have any documentation for this approach, but I'll collect some guides for a later update.

 TL;DR - Get the traffic you want to see on the IDS to a network port on the IDS system.
 I'm currently using a Ubiquiti 8 port PoE switch, mirroring the WAN port to the second NIC of my IDS box.
 If your router supports iptables, you can also mirror the traffic using iptables rules.
+You can also use a hardware network tap.

 # PC Hardware Configuration
 You'll want a system that matches your network throughput.
 A key requirement is multiple NICs - one as the management interface, and one for traffic monitoring from your mirror port.